YohSambre/gmod_snte/README.md

 snte_bansystem sam
 snte_bansystem sadmin
 ```
+`auto` will automatically detect the ban system you are using and use it, if no compatible system is detected it will use the "base" method which is the default method of gmod (banning by steamid) but with a custom reason.

 ## 📦 SOURCEBAN SNTE
 ### The source ban has not been updated for 4 years.
 Former project not continued in which SNTE participated (JSON FORMAT):